SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

 Next we will display the address user selected to deliver We will display the total value of the cart
 We will have an place order button at the bottom.

+Steps for Milestone 25📝
+You need to create an endpoint that will receive the products, user, address details You will get the mail of the user using that you need to retrive the _id of the user For each product the order will be different with same address using order schema you created earlier you will store order details in mongodb order collection